 - 1. If the committee determines that there is any cause for nonrenewal of a license under this chapter, it shall refer the matter to the due process board and cause the city clerk to send notice to the licensee.
-The board shall be responsible for holding hearings regarding the nonrenewal of licenses. - 2.
+The board shall be responsible for holding hearings to determine whether there is cause for nonrenewal. - 2.
 The notice shall contain a statement of the city's intention not to renew the license upon a finding of cause, along with the possible reasons for the nonrenewal.
-The notice shall further state that the licensee may request a hearing in front of the board to determine cause for the nonrenewal by submitting a written request with the city clerk no later than 10 days from the date of the notice of nonrenewal. - 3.
+The notice shall further state that the licensee may request a hearing in front of the board to determine cause for such nonrenewal by submitting a written request with the city clerk no later than 10 days from the date of the notice of nonrenewal. - 3.
 If a timely request is made, the city clerk shall schedule a hearing date for the board to convene as soon as possible thereafter and send out notices to both the licensee and the city attorney. - 4.
-The board shall conduct a hearing as prescribed in section 6-26 of this code and shall determine whether there are causes for nonrenewal under Wis.
+The board shall conduct a hearing as prescribed in section 6-26 of this code and shall determine whether there is cause for nonrenewal under Wis.
 Stat. § 125.12(2)(ag).